d-rec/drec-origin/README.md

 Start Postgres, Redis, InfluxDB instance

-Please create and start your Postgres, Redis and InfluxDB by running below command in our root directory, after that anytime you can manage this images through your docker desktop installed on your system.
+Please create and start your Postgres, Redis and InfluxDB by running below command in the root directory, after that anytime you can manage these images through your docker desktop installed on your system.

 ```sh
 docker-compose up --build